The Neiman Marcus Department Store – 1940s Fashion.

 Life Photo Archive – Neiman Marcus gallery A

-Set up in 1907 in Dallas Texas with $25,000 by brother and sister Carrie Neiman and Herbie Marcus, after a few initial hiccups ( the store and all it’s contents burned to the ground in 1914) the store went on to become the most lavishly furnished and opulent dept store of its kind.
-By the 1930’s and with a global depression, Neiman Markus moved away from exclusive designer wear to more affordable ‘American’ clothing.
+Set up in 1907 in Dallas Texas with $25,000 by brother and sister Carrie Neiman and Herbie Marcus, after a few initial hiccups ( the store and all it’s contents burned to the ground in 1914) the store went on to become the most lavishly furnished and opulent department store of its kind.
+By the 1930’s and with a global depression, Neiman Marcus moved away from exclusive designer wear to more affordable ‘American’ clothing.

 Life Photo Archive – Neiman Marcus gallery B.

 Stanley Markus started at the bottom in his fathers store as a stock-boy in 1925 but soon became the leading light in the company’s future.In 1939 he had started annual Christmas Catalogs which women across America drooled over from Septembers onwards.
-Another innovation of Stanley was to introduced the idea of ‘His and Her’ gifts.
+Another innovation of Stanley was to introduce the idea of ‘His and Her’ gifts.
 He launched an annual Fall Fashion event – The Neiman-Marcus Exposition, which was a tremendously glitzy affair attracting the Oil rich elite of Texas as well as Hollywood stars and European buyers.

 During the war Stanley was asked to join the War Production board and – like Norman Hartnell in Britain, he helped devise textile regulations to divert more material to the armed forces whilst maintaining glamor in women’s clothing back home.